Twisted cubics on cubic fourfolds and stability conditions: Kuznetsov component and stability conditions

-Now the first step is to construct weak stability conditions on the derived category $\Db(\P^3,\BB_0):=\Db(\Coh(\P^3,\BB_0))$, where $\Coh(\P^3,\BB_0)$ is the category of coherent sheaves on $\P^3$ with a right $\BB_0$-modules structure.
 It turns out that, in order to obtain a suitable Bogomolov inequality for $\Db(\P^3,\BB_0)$, it is necessary to modify the usual Chern character.
 More precisely, for $\FF\in \Db(\P^3,\BB_0)$, the modified Chern character is defined as

 where $l$ denotes the class of a line in $\P^3$.
 Moreover, the twisted Chern character is given by

 In the next, we will identify the Chern characters on $\P^3$ with rational numbers.

 One useful property of $\ch_{\BB_0}$ is that its image lattice is spanned by the modified Chern characters of $\lambda_1$, $\lambda_2$ and $\ch_{\BB_0,\leq 2}(\BB_i)$ for $i=1,2,3$.
 See the proof of \cite[Proposition 9.10]{BLMS:kuzcomponent} for details.